sidhgurnani/yolo-object-sorter-docs/docs/index.md

 ## About Me

 My name is Sidh Gurnani, and I studied Mechanical Engineering at Purdue University, and graduated with my Bachelor's in May 2025.
-I have been working on this project since June 2024.
+I have been working on this project from June 2024 up to November 2025.

 ## Project Status